gorbachellen/education-inequality/README.md

 ## Defining Terms

 **Map 1:**
-<p> “Money on Students”:Spending on student instruction fees (per student), measured in dollars <br>
+<p> “Money on Students”: Spending on student instruction fees (per student), measured in dollars <br>
 “Enrollment”: Total number of students enrolled in public school (in thousands of students)<br>
 “Instruction Expenditure”: Total expenditure (in millions of dollars) for all students spent on instruction fees <br>
 “Federal Revenue”: Total amount allocated to public schools, measures in thousands of dollars </p>